A Progressive Vision for Massachusetts

 Click on the topics below for more information.

-As a public school parent and a product of the Lexington public schools, I know what good public education can do for a child.
+As a former public school parent and a product of the Lexington public schools, I know what good public education can do for a child.
 But I also know that the great public education that my children and many other Massachusetts children have experienced is not available to all children in our Commonwealth.
 There are shocking disparities in educational opportunities across our state and I am committed to fighting against these inequities.

-As a State Representative, I will place a high priority on investment in our public schools to ensure that no child has less educational opportunity because of where they live, and every child across the Commonwealth has access to a great education and the life-changing empowerment that it brings.
+As a State Representative, I place a high priority on investment in our public schools to ensure that no child has less educational opportunity because of where they live, and every child across the Commonwealth has access to a great education and the life-changing empowerment that it brings.

 Because the ability to support educational services through local property tax varies greatly across our cities and towns, it is critical for us to fix the formula for determining the local education funding that comes from the State.
 This funding, known as Chapter 70, is supposed to ensure a fair and balanced distribution of state education funding.